Casting a BAIT for Offline and Online Source-free Domain Adaptation: Introduction

-As illustrated in Fig.~\ref{fig:motivation}, in our method, after getting the source model, we first propose to freeze the classifier head of source model during the whole adaptation process.
-And then we add an extra classifier (called \textit{bait} classifier) initialized from the source classifier (referred to as \textit{anchor} classifier).
-The class prototype (i.e. the weights of the classifier) of the new added bait classifier will move towards the target features, acting as an estimated prototype of target features.
-The feature extractor then will drive target features towards the prototype of the anchor classifier.
-Through this process, all target features are expected to cluster around the corresponding class prototype of the anchor classifier, thus achieving the adaptation.
-In the experiment, we show that our method, which is dubbed as BAIT, outperforms all existing normal UDA methods, even though these methods can access source data at all time.
-Moreover, we also show our proposed BAIT surpasses other SFUDA methods.
+Our method is inspired by the diverse classifiers based DA method MCD~\cite{saito2018maximum}.
+However, that work fails for SFDA.
+Like that work we also deploy two classifiers to align target with source classifier.
+In our method, after getting the source model, we propose to freeze the classifier head of the source model during the whole adaptation process.
+The decision boundary of this source classifier serves as an anchor for SFDA.
+Next, we add an extra classifier (called \textit{bait} classifier) initialized from the source classifier (referred to as \textit{anchor} classifier).
+The bait classifier is expected to find those target features that are misclassified by the source classifier.
+By encouraging the two classifiers to have similar predictions, the feature extractor will push target features to the correct side of the source decision boundary, thus achieving adaptation.
+In the experiments, we show that our method, dubbed BAIT, achieves competitive results compared with methods using source data and also other SFDA methods. {Moreover, other than SHOT, our method can directly start adaptation to the target domain when target data arrives, and does not require a full pass through the target data before starting adaptation.
+As a consequence, our method obtains superior results in the more realistic setting of online source-free domain adaptation.}